kirankunigiri/nintendo-switch-remote-launcher/README.md

-# switch-remote-launcher
+# nx-remote-launcher
-Browser and launch apps on your switch remotely
+A Nintendo Switch homebrew app to browse, filter, and launch Switch games from your phone.

 ### Libraries
 - 📖 [Remix docs](https://remix.run/docs)